buzcarter/mock-rest-api-service/README.md

 A mock REST API endpoint that'll return whichever status code you request after an `n` second delay, specified by you.

+###### Shout Outs:

+This exists solely because the incredibly useful `testinsane.com/rte` was made private, this is my implementation of its features.

 ## Simple Example Usage

 Start Server